 We need your help

-There are different ways you can help us from raising awareness to writing a letter of support to donating.
+There are a number of different ways you can continue to help us from joining, raising awareness of our work or donating.

 - Organisations can help by writing letters in support of our work to protect parks and gardens.

-- Consider donating to help with legal costs, advocacy, PR campaigns and staff time and resources which will help us fight these proposals.
+- Consider donating to help with advocacy, PR campaigns and staff time and resources which will help us continue to campaign on behalf of historic designed landscapes.

 Thank you for your support.